irvined1982/lavaflow/doc/features.rst

 Capacity Management
 -------------------

-Charts and tables showing demand (Requested capacity) with a one-minute resolution promote data driven decisions for capacity management.
+Charts and tables showing demand (Requested capacity) with a accurate resolution promote data driven decisions for capacity management.
 Charts can be broken down by user, project, queue, job size and cluster, or rolled up to show global demand across the organization.
 Charts can be filtered to show only data for specific metrics, such as a project or queue.
 Alternatively metrics can be excluded in order to show demand for just the specific data needed.